 There is advice and guidance available in Funerals and Memorial Meetings: Volume 2 of the Eldership and Oversight handbook series.
 It gives an outline to planning a funeral or memorial meeting and step-by-step guidance including helpful things to remember.

-At this time supporting bereaved Friends will be a real challenge and one that meetings will need to consider carefully.
+Supporting bereaved Friends is always a real challenge and one that meetings should consider carefully.
 Bearing in mind that not everyone's needs are the same, think about the following:

-This is a time that we all need to help support those in our Quaker community who have responsibility for conducting funerals.
-Help Friends with eldership and oversight responsibility by having a conversation with them about your wishes or by filling in the form below.
-It is particularly important now in case arrangements need to be made by a person not known to an individual who has died or their family.
+We all need to help support those in our Quaker community who have responsibility for conducting funerals.
+Help Friends with eldership and pastoral responsibility by having a conversation with them about your wishes or by filling in the form below.
+It is particularly important in case arrangements need to be made by a person not known to an individual who has died or their family.

 It is a good idea to make other preparations for death and incapacity.
-This includes having an up to date will, financial planning, living wills and organ donation wishes.
+This includes having an up-to-date will, financial planning, living wills and organ donation wishes.
 Further information on these matters can be found on the Money Saving Expert website.
-The Fundraising Team can also provide guidance on leaving a legacy in your will for Quaker Work.
+The Fundraising Team can also give guidance on leaving a legacy in your will for Quaker Work.

 6 April 2018 by Paul Parker